 Essential Soft Skills & Emerging Competencies

 Beyond technical qualifications, certain soft skills are indispensable: strong problem-solving abilities, meticulous attention to detail, and effective teamwork.
-As factories become “smarter,” new competencies like data literacy and an understanding of the Internet of Things (IoT) in a manufacturing setting will only grow in importance.
+As factories become “smarter,” competencies like data literacy and an understanding of the Internet of Things (IoT) in a manufacturing setting will only grow in importance.

 Bridging the Gap: Training & Developing Your Solar Workforce